 The per capita income in Edison in 2018 was $44,177, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,708 for a family of four.

 Edison is an extremely ethnically-diverse town.
 The people who call Edison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edison residents report their race to be Asian, followed by White.
 Edison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.75% of the township’s residents.
 Important ancestries of people in Edison include Irish, German, Polish, and Russian.

 The most common language spoken in Edison is English.
-Other important languages spoken here include Other Asian languages and Gujarathi.
+Other important languages spoken here include Langs. of India and Other Asian languages.